 WHICH RESIN TO USE??
 EPOXY vs. POLYESTER vs. VINYLESTER

-Therefore, items constructed with these materials should be repaired with the same or compatible material.
-LBI’s 301 orthothalic polyester resin is a good choice for most repairs.
+- Therefore, items constructed with these materials should be repaired with the same or compatible material.
+LBI’s 301 Orthothalic Polyester resin is a good choice for most repairs.
 It provides a chemical bond to the existing laminate with similar strength & flexural characteristics.

-Ortho polyester, isothalic polyester and vinylester resins are compatible, they all have styrene (commonly known as the “fiberglass smell”) and chemically bond to one another.
+- Ortho polyester, Isothalic Polyester and Vinylester Resins are compatible, they all have styrene (commonly known as the “fiberglass smell”) and chemically bond to one another.

-When higher strength, bond and water resistance is required (such as keel, rudder repair, or out-board transom replacement) use LBI’s 302 Isothalic Polyester Resin.
+- When higher strength, bond and water resistance is required (such as keel, rudder repair, or outboard transom replacement) use LBI’s 302 Isothalic Polyester Resin.

-To achieve the highest bond strength and water resistance use LBI’s 901 Vinylester Resin.
+- To achieve the highest bond strength and water resistance use LBI’s 902 Vinylester Resin.

-Vinylester is essentially a styrene modified epoxy resin.
-It adds excellent strength, rigidity, adhesion, water and chemical resistance.
+- Vinylester is essentially a styrene modified epoxy resin.
+It adds excellent strength, rigidity, adhesion, water, and chemical resistance.

-- Epoxy adheres to wood much better than polyester does.
-To cover wood, a laminate using epoxy resin and 10 oz, cloth will yield a much better job than 10 oz. cloth and polyester resin.
-The epoxy/cloth laminate is comparable to using polyester resin with 3/4 oz. mat and 10 oz. cloth however the epoxy laminate requires much less labor to fair.
+- The epoxy/cloth laminate is comparable to using polyester resin with .75oz mat and 10oz cloth however the epoxy laminate requires much less labor to fair.

 - A polyester laminate job is somewhat less expensive in material costs than an epoxy laminate project of the same size.

-- Fiberglass mat should not be used with epoxy because the binding material in the mat will NOT dissolve in epoxy resin.
+- Fiberglass mat generally should not be used with epoxy because the binding material in the mat will NOT dissolve in epoxy resin.

 - Since mat sticks much better to wood than does cloth, always make mat your first layer against the wood to be covered in a polyester laminate project.